RayHightower/rayhightower.github.octo-broken/source/_posts/2014-04-14-recursion-and-memoization.markdown

 end
 ```

 The example runs, but performance slows down as _n_ gets larger.
 Why?
 Because this method re-calculates all preceeding Fibonacci numbers every time it calculates a new `fibo(n)`.
-When we calculate Fibonacci numbers manually, we know better; we refer to our earlier work.
-But this method does not manage time very well.
+When we calculate Fibonacci numbers manually, we know better.
+Humans are smart enough to refer to earlier work.
+But the `fibo(n)` does not manage time very well.

-Is it possible for the `fibo(n)` method to remember the results of earlier calculations so that it can avoid repeated work?
+Is it possible for the `fibo(n)` method to remember the results of earlier calculations so that it can avoid doing work that is already done?
 Yes, through [memoization](http://en.wikipedia.org/wiki/Memoization).

 ###Memoization
 Memoization means recording the results of earlier calculations so that we don't have to repeat the calculations later.
-If our code depends on the results of earlier calculations, and if the same calculations are performed over-and-over again, then it makes sense to store interim results (jot results down on a 'memo') so that we can avoid repeating the math.
+If our code depends on the results of earlier calculations, and if the same calculations are performed over-and-over again, then it makes sense to store interim results (jot results down on a 'memo' = memoization) so that we can avoid repeating the math.

 The Fibonacci example can be improved through memoization as follows.